-Lake Huron’s clear water conditions coupled with sub zero temperatures have created an unique and amazing clear ice walk video experience on north Saginaw Bay.
+Lake Huron’s clear water conditions coupled with sub-zero temperatures have created a unique and amazing clear ice walk video experience on north Saginaw Bay.
 Gary Johnson took a walk on the ice near Greenbush Michigan.
 He posted a video taken with his phone.
 The 2015 video went viral with over 80,000 views in three days.

 The video shows Lake Huron frozen clear to the surface, with rocks in the sand shown.
 Greenbush is located north of East Tawas and about 200 miles north of Detroit in Michigan’s northern lower peninsula.